 Genetic Testing and Insurance

-Federal and state laws prohibit health insurers from discriminating based on genetic information in most situations.
-State laws vary, and a genetic counselor can provide more information about the laws in your area.
+Federal and state laws prohibit employers and health insurers from discriminating based on genetic information in most situations.
+See ginahelp.org for more information.

-If current genetic tests are unable to clarify a person’s risk for a disease, a research study may be helpful in identifying a gene mutation.
+If current genetic tests are unable to clarify a person’s risk for a disease, a research study may be helpful in identifying a hereditary cancer condition.
 The Cancer Genetics Screening Program has access to ongoing local and national genetic research studies.
 Some individuals may be able to participate in various research trials.
 Participation may involve providing a blood and/or tissue sample to send to the study researchers.

 Who May Benefit From Cancer Genetic Screening?

-- Have several of your relatives had cancer, including cancers of the breast, ovary, skin, prostate, pancreas, thyroid, uterus (endometrium) or colon?
+- Have several of your relatives had cancer, including cancers of the breast, ovary, skin (melanoma), prostate, pancreas, thyroid, uterus (endometrium) or colon?

 - Have you or a relative developed cancer before the age of 50?

-- Have you or a family member had an unusual or rare type of cancer, such as male breast cancer?
+- Have you or a family member had an unusual or rare type of cancer, such as male breast cancer or sarcoma?

 - Have you or a relative had more than one type of cancer, such as breast and ovarian cancer or cancer in both breasts?